Talking drum: History

 Hourglass-shaped talking drums are some of the oldest instruments used by West African griots and their history can be traced back to the Bono people, Yoruba people, the Ghana Empire and the Hausa people.
 The Yoruba people of south western Nigeria and Benin and the Dagomba of northern Ghana have both developed a highly sophisticated genre of griot music centering on the talking drum.

-Many variants of the talking drums evolved, with most of them having the same construction mentioned above.
-Soon, many non-hourglass shapes showed up and were given special names, such as the Dunan and the Fontomfrom.
-This construction is limited to within the contemporary borders of West Africa, with exceptions to this rule being northern Cameroon and western Chad; areas which have shared populations belonging to groups predominant in their bordering West African countries, such as the Kanuri, Djerma, Fulani and Hausa.
+Many variants of the talking drums have evolved, with most of them having the same construction mentioned above.
+Many non-hourglass shapes showed up quickly and were given special names, such as the Dunan and the Fontomfrom.
+This construction is limited to within the contemporary borders of West Africa, with exceptions to this rule being northern Cameroon and western Chad, as well as areas that have shared populations belonging to groups predominant in their bordering West African countries, such as the Kanuri, Djerma, Fulani, and Hausa.

 Serer people

-In Senegalese and Gambian history, the tama (in the Serer language) was one of the music instruments used in the Serer people's "Woong" tradition (the "dance performed by Serer boys yet to be circumcised" or the future circumcised, also known as the "Xaat" (in Serer).
-The tama drum, has Serer religious connotations (which predates the Ghana Empire).
+In Senegalese and Gambian history, the tama (in the Serer language) was one of the musical instruments used in the Serer people's "Woong" tradition (the "dance performed by Serer boys yet to be circumcised" or the future circumcised, also known as the "Xaat" (in Serer).
+The tama drum has Serer religious connotations (which predates the Ghana Empire).

 In the Xaat tradition, the tama makes up the fourth musical drum ensemble.
-The Serer drums played include: Perngel, Lamb, Qiin and Tama.
+The Serer drums played include: Perngel; Lamb; Qiin; and Tama.

 When the rooster crows, the Xaat will rest and sleep until the moment of circumcision, if he has been judged to be able to dance to the Woong, surrounded by four tam-tam.
 The Perngel, the Lamb, the Qiin and the Tama.